-The DBS have now launched their Update Service, which means the British Horse Society can accept certificates and Checks made through other jobs and roles providing the individual has signed up for the DBS Update Service.
+The DBS have the Update Service, which means the British Horse Society can accept certificates and checks made through a similar job or role within the Equine Industry providing the individual has signed up for the DBS Update Service.

 Individuals who received their DBS Disclosure Certificate after 17 June 2013 and signed up to the DBS Update Service within 19 days of receiving their Disclosure certificate will be able to give the BHS permission to access their criminal record status online, provided that the same type and level of check has previously been requested.

 The DBS Update Service costs £13 per year, or is free for volunteers.
 This is payable directly to the DBS.

 For more information or to sign up to the Update Service visit gov.uk/dbs-update-service.

 Further information can also be found at these websites and downloads (links open in new windows):

 Disclosure and Barring Service

 World Class Programme